FH-Tutorials/GuidedLDA/README.md

 # GuidedLDA

-Create from Git Template [GuidedLDA](https://github.com/vi3k6i5/GuidedLDA)
+Created from Git Template [GuidedLDA](https://github.com/vi3k6i5/GuidedLDA)

 Template Repository has/d some installation issues which seemed to be fixed by this work around